email2ify/My-Yoga/README.md

 <h2><Strong>Sign Up :</strong></h2>

-<li>It is important for user to register an account inorder for them to comment or testify </li>
+<li>It is important for user to sign up an account inorder for them to comment or testify </li>

 ![image](/static/images/sign.PNG)

 <h2><Strong>Sign In :</strong></h2>

-<li>It is important for user to sign into their account inorder for them to comment or testify </li>
+<li>It is important for user to sign in into their account inorder to have access to the blog post and comments if need be </li>

 ![image](/static/images/signin.PNG)